 It was a sunny summer morning, circa June 2019.

-At the gym, earbuds plugged in, listening to a podcast, when all of a sudden, my day was rocked by the words of the person being interviewed on the pod: “Leaders need to ask themselves . . . am I only doing what only I can do?”
+At the gym, earbuds plugged in, listening to a podcast, when suddenly, my day was rocked by the words of the person being interviewed on the pod: “Leaders need to ask themselves . . . am I only doing what only I can do?”

-Ever heard a sentence that just stopped you in your tracks?
+Ever heard an idea that just stopped you in your tracks?
 Where everything else fades into the background, and all you can think about for the next few minutes (or hours or days) are the words you just heard?

 “Am I only doing what only I can do?
 “The longer I thought about that penetrating question, the more I realized I already knew the answer to it: Nope.
-I could think of many things I do that fall short of that standard.
+I could list twenty things I do that fall short of that standard.
 Perhaps you’re in the same boat.